soi-20/brains/_posts/2099-01-02-the-two-narratives.md

 ---
 layout: post
-title: The Narratives about Creation
+title: The Narratives of Creation
 description: "a16z vs. Founders Fund"
 date: 2099-01-02
 tags: